dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/inbox.md

     items: TDataItems,
 ) -> Iterable[List[FileItem]]:
 ```
-`items` (TDataItems): An iterable containing dictionaries with 'message_uid' representing the email message UIDs.
+`items`: An iterable containing dictionaries with 'message_uid' representing the email message UIDs.

 We use the document hash as a primary key to avoid duplicating them in tables.